Savoury mince pancake bake with cheese sauce. A meal the whole family will enjoy.

 If you are really

 - Next time you are making savoury mince, make a double batch.
-Serve half as a quick supper with rice or mashed potatoes and peas.
+Serve half as a quick supper with rice or mashed potatoes and peas (try this recipe for bolognese sauce – this sauce would go well in the pancakes).
 Freeze the other half and when you are ready to use it just let it defrost in the fridge.
 You don’t need to heat it before rolling it in the pancakes, it will heat up nicely in the oven while the cheese melts.

 - Make the pancakes in advance and freeze them.
 Just layer them with greaseproof paper and freeze a Ziploc bag.
 Let them defrost on the counter top.